-Three singles from the album, “Around Here”, an ode to Leah’s love/hate relationship with LA, “Burn It Down”, a powerful protest anthem, and “Better Days”, a funk song fueled by hope, were released over the course of the summer and are available now on all digital platforms.
-The full-length album, Late Bloomer, will be available digitally, on CD, and on vinyl, on September 9th.
+Three singles from the album, “Around Here”, an ode to Leah’s love/hate relationship with LA, “Burn It Down”, a powerful protest anthem, and “Better Days”, a funk song fueled by hope, were released in anticipation of the album and are available now on all digital platforms.
+The full-length album, Late Bloomer, is available digitally, on CD, and on vinyl as of September 9, 2022.